Treneglos: St Gregory's Church

 The parish was in the 12th century in the possession of Robert Fitz-William, Lord of Downinney (also Downeckney), who gave it to the priory of Tywardreath.
 Warbstow was then a chapelry dependent on Treneglos; the two benefices were later combined as a vicarage (united benefice).
 Robert was responsible for building the church.

 The church was enlarged in the 15th or 16th centuries to include a moulded basket arch added to the north door, the addition of a north aisle with Perpendicular tracery and, near the east end, a rood loft stair turret.
 In the 16th century the south porch was added; this has an arch to the south door over which is a Norman tympanum.
 The Norman tympanum and font were perhaps by the same craftsman as those at Egloskerry and Tremaine.
 The sculptured Norman tympanum, similar to other works in nearby churches, is described as "a conventional tree in the centre, with a pair of beasts having their tails bent round between the legs, and upwards across their bodies, placed symmetrically facing each other."
 The meaning may be found in the Psalms verse about the vine of Egypt: "The boughs thereof were like goodly cedars...
 The boar of the wood doth waste it, and the wild beast of the field doth devour it."

 During the 17th century, adherents of Roman Catholicism became very scarce in Cornwall; the religious census of 1671 recorded recusants in the parish of Treneglos and four others.
 The Reverend J. H. Mason was the vicar in the early 19th century; he was appointed in 1804 by the Prince of Wales (who later became king as George IV).

 The church, rebuilt in 1858, is dedicated to St George and St Gregory.
 The church consists of a nave, chancel and north aisle.
 Four four-centred arches on granite pillars make up the arcade.
 The original tympanum and font were preserved.
 In 1871 the tower was being rebuilt.
 By 1872 the Warbstow and Treneglos parishes made one benefice.
 The Duke of Cornwall was the patron of the vicarage, with its 31-acre glebe.
 In 1960 it was listed as a Grade II building.

-Historic farmhouse
+Church Town Farm

-A historic stone farmhouse, a Grade II listed building, was built in the late 16th century or early 17th century.
+The historic stone Church Town Farmhouse, a Grade II listed building, was built in the late 16th century or early 17th century.
 It was probably originally a 2-room or more house that was later remodelled and enlarged in the 19th century.
 It has a slate roof and the rear doorway has a granite arch from the 17th century.
 There are other British Listed Buildings in Treneglos.